kentcdodds/old-kentcdodds.com/content/blog/state-colocation-will-make-your-react-app-faster/index.md

 - 3 Is it needed **only** by this component?
   - Yes?
 Go to 4
   - No?
 Is it needed **only** by _one_ of the children?
     - Yes?
-Move it to that child (Colocation step).
+Move it to that child (Colocate state).
 Go to 3
     - No?
 Is it needed by a sibling or parent?
       - Yes?
-Move it to the parent (Lifting state step) Go to 3
+Move it to the parent (Lift state) Go to 3
       - No?
 Go to 4
 - 4 Leave it there.
 Go to 5
 - 5 Is "prop drilling" a problem here?